Skip to main content

 Instructional Minutes and Days

 1. What are the required instructional minutes and required length of the school year for independent study?
-(Updated 01-Jul-2022)
+(Updated 01-Jan-2025)

-All school district pupils are required to be offered at least 180 instructional days of instruction per year.
-All charter school pupils are required to be offered 175 instruction days per year.
-All pupils are also required to be offered a minimum number of instructional minutes of physical in-person instruction per year that varies by their grade level.
+All school district students are required to be offered at least 180 instructional days of instruction per year.
+All charter school students are required to be offered 175 instruction days per year.
+All students are also required to be offered a minimum number of instructional minutes of physical in-person instruction per year that varies by their grade level.
 This is both a site level and a LEA level requirement.

-For additional information on instructional time and attendance account refer to the CDE Instructional Time and Attendance Accounting web page.
+For additional information on instructional minutes and attendance accounting refer to the CDE Instructional Time and Attendance Accounting web page.
 For questions pertaining to physical education minutes, visit the CDE Physical Education FAQs web page.

 Return to Top